 appreciate your help in getting the dogs walked then, as well.

-We do need you to fill out a Volunteer Application form - Available on-line HERE - and sign a liability waiver at the shelter before you walk the dogs.
+We do need you to fill out a Volunteer Application form and have completed a volunteer orientation class - Available on-line HERE - Must also have a signed liability waiver at the shelter before you walk the dogs or volunteer.